Biopathways PhD Scholarship

 - Characterisation and analysis of surfaces via techniques utilising SEM.

 This project will utilise the lab scale preparation and analytical capabilities at Federation University Australia to develop commercially viable biopolymer and composite based products.
 The findings will provide the opportunity to elevate the developed technology from lab-scale to pilot/commercial-scale.
-M.Phil. student under direction by the Principal Investigator (PI) will synthesise biopolymers and composites.
+The PhD student under direction by the Principal Investigator (PI) will synthesise biopolymers and composites.

-The outcomes of this MPhil project are production of polymers and composites that would have significant benefit to Australian Paper.
+The outcomes of this PhD project are production of polymers and composites that would have significant benefit to Australian Paper.
 Polymerisation and subsequent composites for the product generation is needed to enable their high value product manufacturing.
 Examples might include poly(butylene succinate) based products and composites.
 The successful applicant would be working in a team with Dr Vince Verheyen.

 For this project we are looking for an enthusiastic and highly motivated candidate with strong interest in polymer science and experience in relevant material development and formulation technologies.
 The candidate is expected to work in close collaboration with other students and researchers requiring good communication skills as well as ability for teamwork and cooperation.